wongatron/calendar/15-kramdown.md

 ## Let's create another static site generator in five minutes

-First lets create a new ruby script and let's add the `kramdown` library plus the `find` standard library module to help us with finding files.
+First lets create a new script and let's add the `kramdown` library plus the `find` standard library module to help us with finding files.
 Example: